sutta » dn » Dīgha Nikāya 9

 Katamo manomayo attapaṭilābho?

-What is a mind-made reincarnation?
+What is reincarnation in a mind-made life-form?

 Rūpī manomayo sabbaṅgapaccaṅgī ahīnindriyo, ayaṁ manomayo attapaṭilābho.